Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices: Introduction

-This paper is organized as follows.
-First, we describe the multilattice structure and the specific material models admitted in our analysis of dislocations.
-The main task accomplished in this technical section is defining the potential energy for straight-line dislocations over an appropriate admissible space of multilattice displacements.
-We show this potential energy is well-defiend (finite) under a set of physically motivated assumptions and then state our main result concerning decay of the elastic fields generated by the dislocation.
-The proof is broken up in a number of separate steps in the following section which closely mimic the results~\cite{Ehrlacher2013} and~\cite{olsonOrtner2016}.
-Finally, we end with a straightforward consequence of the elastic decay rates: convergence of a direct atomistic method for a lattice statics simulation of a dislocation in an infinite crystal, followed by a numerical example of an edge dislocation in silicon confirming our theoretical predictions.
+This paper is organised as follows.
+We begin our works in Section \ref{sec:notation} by giving a brief overview of the notation used in the paper.
+We then describe the multilattice structure and the specific material models admitted in our analysis of dislocations in Section \ref{sec:model}.
+Our main results, the potential energy for straight-line dislocations over an appropriate admissible space of multilattice displacements is well-defined (Theorem \ref{energy_thm}) and the decay of elastic fields (Theorem \ref{decay_thm}), are also presented here.
+In Section \ref{sec:numerics}, we end with a straightforward consequence of Theorem~\ref{decay_thm}: convergence of a direct atomistic method for a lattice statics simulation of a dislocation in an infinite crystal, followed by two numerical examples of edge dislocation confirming our theoretical predictions.
+Finally, some concluding remarks are given.
+For simplicity of the presentations, we put the detailed proofs and analysis in Section \ref{sec:proof:energy_thm} and Section \ref{sec:proof:decay_thm}.